List of Saab JAS 39 Gripen potential operators and failed bids: Others

 Saab's head of exports Eddy de La Motte has stated in 2013 that Gripen's chances have improved as nations waver in their commitments to the F-35.
 In September 2013, Saab's CEO Håkan Buskhe said he envisioned Gripen sales to reach 400 or 450 aircraft.

 Failed bids

 Argentina

-Used F-16s from Denmark instead.
+Used F-16s from Denmark were selected instead.

 Austria

 Starting in the 1990s, the Gripen was one candidate to replace the Austrian Air Force's aging Saab 35 Drakens; the Eurofighter Typhoon was selected in 2003.
 During the mid-2010s, Austria started considering replacing its Typhoons with Gripens due to obsolescence and cost, as they are all Tranche 1 and need upgrades to be retained.

 In 2023, Austria decided to upgrade its Typhoons and is considering enlarging its fleet.

 Bulgaria

 In response to the Bulgarian Air Force's interest in the Gripen, the Gerdzhikov caretaker cabinet announced in April 2017 the fighter's section by a state commission and plans for an initial batch of eight Gripens at up to 1.5 billion BGN (ca. 745 million euro), to be delivered around 2018–2020, along with a second batch of eight later.
 Competing bids included used USAF F-16A/Bs to be modernised to MLU standard by the Portuguese OGMA (similar to Bulgaria's neighbour Romania) and used Italian Tranche 1 Eurofighter Typhoons, with the US/Portuguese offer finishing second and the Italian offer third.
 According to the deputy prime minister and minister of defence Stefan Yanev, the Gripen's selection was primarily due to Saab's offer of favourable financial terms, such as a lease option and offset agreements, accounting for about one billion BGN for the aircraft alone ($834 million), while the US/Portuguese bid accounted a price of about one and a half billion BGN for the aircraft alone.
 The second-place offer was retained as a back-up option if negotiations with Saab failed; program finances were budgeted through to 2017.
 It would replace both the MiG-29 fighters of Graf Ignatievo Air Base and the Su-25 attack aircraft of Bezmer Air Base, as well as the already retired Su-22 reconnaissance aircraft.